 The Social Prescribing Link Worker will help the patient to identify their personal health goals and link them to activities, support and services locally that support those goals.
 This, in turn, can support a reduction in their use of GP appointments, calls to 111 and 999, visits to A&E, avoidable emergency hospital admissions and reliance on social care packages.

-The Social Prescribing service offers three levels of support:
+The Social Prescribing service offers support appropriate to the patient’s needs:

 - Signposting for those people who are looking for specific information about a service or activity, for example, a support group, lunch club, or exercise class.